ming86/vscode-extension-lmtools-template/DEVELOPING.md

 This template provides a working example of a VS Code extension that implements a Language Model (LM) Tool.
 Use this as a reference and starting point for developing your own LM tools.

+## Documentation Files

+This template includes three main documentation files:

+- **[README.md](./README.md)** - User-facing documentation that displays on the VS Code Marketplace extension page.
+Customize this to describe your tool to end users, including features, usage, and use cases.
+- **[DEVELOPING.md](./DEVELOPING.md)** (this file) - Developer guide for extending and maintaining the extension.
+- **[ARCHITECTURE.md](./ARCHITECTURE.md)** - Technical documentation on the project structure and design principles for developers.

 ## Table of Contents

 - [What is an LM Tool?](#what-is-an-lm-tool)